 Appleby Reports Offshore Incorporation Activity

 However, according to Appleby’s latest On the Register Report, which analyses incorporations in the British Virgin Islands, Cayman Islands, Bermuda, the Crown Dependencies, Mauritius and Seychelles, and also provides insights into how activity in these jurisdictions compares to financial centres such as the UK and Hong Kong, there are grounds for optimism in 2013 as Bermuda reports a 7% increase and the comparative market of Hong Kong also shows an increase in new company registrations.
 These are good market indicators for the health of offshore jurisdictions.

-Among the report’s other key findings are that in the first half of 2012:
+Among the report’s key findings is that in the second half of 2012:

-- The jurisdiction that is dominating offshore new company registration activity by volume is the British Virgin Islands, which has consistently maintained a six-fold lead ahead of its nearest comparator, the Cayman Islands.
+- BVI dominates offshore new company registration activity by volume, maintaining a six-fold lead ahead of its nearest comparator, the Cayman Islands.